(Photo by Old Glory Prints)

 - Pvt.
 Michael Tanner was a witness to more than one historically significant battle of the Revolutionary War-makes me wish he'd written down his experiences.

-- Tanner and his sweetheart wife moved to Buncombe County, NC before moving to the Choestoe area of Union County GA.
+- Tanner and his sweetheart wife moved to Buncombe County, NC before moving to the Choestoe area of Union County GA which borders Cherokee County NC.
 Seems many folks landed in Buncombe before moving farther west.
 Reminds me of a saying I've heard all my life: "The State of NC doesn't realize the state boundaries extend beyond Asheville-(which is in Buncombe County)."
 In other words-folks around here sometimes think the far western mountain counties of NC get the short end of the stick.

 (Photo By Cato/Cater and related families of SC)